The Svolta Legend is a well-made and beautifully designed 2-wheel kick scooter that looks super fly!

-Stem (upright bar): The pictured model (aqua & gold) has a stem that is made from anodized aluminum and sports a gorgeous brushed rose gold finish.
-It’s quite a lovely design really.
+Stem (upright bar): The pictured model (aqua & gold) has a stem that’s made from anodized aluminum and sports a gorgeous brushed rose gold finish, a truly lovely design.

 Wheels: The wheels are fairly standard.
 Both front and back are 1” wide and 6” in diameter.
 This is great for maneuverability and fast turning.
 Again, best suited to more confident riders.

-Brakes: The brake is a simple standard design but is nice and large making it easy for feet to find in a hurry.
+Brakes: The brake is a simple, standard design, while large enough to make it easy for feet to find in a hurry.
 The large surface area makes braking effective.

-Colors: The Svolta Legend comes in four modern, stylish and androgynous color palettes:
+Colors: The Svolta Legend comes in four modern, stylish, and androgynous colors: